Multi-camera calibration with pattern rigs, including for non-overlapping cameras: CALICO: Abstract

 \section{Abstract}

-\it{Camera network and multi-camera calibration for external parameters is a necessary step for a variety of contexts in computer vision and robotics, ranging from three-dimensional reconstruction to human activity tracking.
-This paper describes CALICO, a method for camera network and/or multi-camera calibration suitable for challenging contexts: the cameras may not share a common field of view and the network may be asynchronous.
-The calibration object required is one or more rigidly attached planar calibration patterns, which are distinguishable from one another, such as aruco or charuco patterns.
+This paper describes CALICO, a method for multi-camera calibration suitable for challenging contexts: stationary and mobile multi-camera systems, cameras without overlapping fields of view, and non-synchronized cameras.
+Recent approaches are roughly divided into infrastructure- and pattern-based.
+Infrastructure-based approaches use the scene's features to calibrate, while pattern-based approaches use calibration patterns.
+Infrastructure-based approaches are not suitable for stationary camera systems, and pattern-based approaches may constrain camera placement because shared fields of view or extremely large patterns are required.

-We formulate the camera network and/or multi-camera calibration problem using rigidity constraints, represented as a system of equations, and an approximate solution is found through a two-step process.
-Simulated and real experiments, including an asynchronous camera network, multicamera system, and rotating imaging system, demonstrate the method in a variety of settings.
-Median reconstruction accuracy error was less than $0.41$ mm$^2$ for all datasets.
-This method is suitable for novice users to calibrate a camera network, and the modularity of the calibration object also allows for disassembly, shipping, and the use of this method in a variety of large and small spaces.}\footnote{Mention of trade names or commercial products in this publication is solely for the purpose of providing specific information and does not imply recommendation or endorsement by the U.S. Department of Agriculture.
+CALICO is a pattern-based approach, where the multi-calibration problem is formulated using rigidity constraints between patterns and cameras.
+We use a {\it pattern rig}: several patterns rigidly attached to each other or some structure.
+We express the calibration problem as that of algebraic and reprojection error minimization problems.
+Simulated and real experiments demonstrate the method in a variety of settings.
+CALICO compared favorably to Kalibr.
+Mean reconstruction accuracy error was $\le 0.71$ mm for real camera rigs, and $\le 1.11$ for simulated camera rigs.
+Code and data releases are available at \cite{tabb_amy_2019_3520866} and \url{https://github.com/amy-tabb/calico}.\footnote{Mention of trade names or commercial products in this publication is solely for the purpose of providing specific information and does not imply recommendation or endorsement by the U.S. Department of Agriculture.
 USDA is an equal opportunity provider and employer.}